Competences of the Court of Justice of the European Union

 B. Preliminary rulings

-The General Court has the jurisdiction to give preliminary rulings (Article 267 TFEU) in the areas laid down by the Statute (Article 256(3) TFEU).
-In April 2024, provisions were introduced into the Statute (Article 50b) in that regard, the General Court now also has, in specific cases, jurisdiction to give preliminary rulings.
-The transfer to the General Court of part of the jurisdiction to give preliminary rulings should enable the Court of Justice to devote more time and resources to examining the most important requests for a preliminary ruling.
+The General Court has jurisdiction to give preliminary rulings (Article 267 TFEU) in the areas laid down by the Statute (Article 256(3) TFEU).
+In April 2024, new provisions were introduced into the Statute (Article 50(b)).
+In that regard, the General Court now also has, in specific cases, jurisdiction to give preliminary rulings.
+The partial transfer of jurisdiction for preliminary rulings to the General Court is intended to enable the Court of Justice to devote more time and resources to examining the most important requests for preliminary rulings.

 C. Responsibility for appeals